SENSEI-insitu/SENSEI/rtd-docs/data_adaptor_api.rst

 analysis back end can be run in a different parallel job and be given an in transit data adaptor in place of the simulation's data adaptor.
 In this scenario the in transit data adaptor helps move data needed by the analysis back end.
-The data adaptor API enables this scenario to apear the same to the simulation and the analysis back end.
-Neither simulaiton nor analysis need be modified for in transit processing.
+The data adaptor API enables this scenario to appear the same to the simulation and the analysis back end.
+Neither simulation nor analysis need be modified for in transit processing.